TunaFreeDolfin/csv-query/README.md

-With Python 2.7.8 installed, run the following commands
+With Python 2.7.8 installed, cline this repo locally run the following commands:

 ```
 pip install virtualenv